vippsas/vipps-developers/README.md

 # Vipps test apps

-The test apps are identical to the production app, but connects to the Vipps [the Vipps test environment (MT)](#the-vipps-test-environment-mt) instead of the production environment.
+The test apps for iOS and Android are identical to the production apps, but connects to the Vipps [the Vipps test environment (MT)](#the-vipps-test-environment-mt) instead of the production environment.

+Only test accounts, with random phone numbers, are available in the test environments.
+Normal Vipps users are not available, so you can not use your own phone number with the test apps.

 ## iOS